-The Framingham State University Police Department enforces all state and federal laws concerning illegal drugs.
-When illegal drug use is suspected and the university and/or the Framingham State University Police Department are notified of illegal drug use or sale, or when the Framingham State University Police Department apprehends illegal users or sellers, appropriate steps are taken to determine the facts of the situation.
+The Framingham State University Police Department enforces all state and federal laws and University conduct code regulations concerning illegal drugs.
+When illegal drug use is suspected and the Uuniversity and/ or the Framingham State University Police Department are notified of illegal drug use or sale, or when the Framingham State University Police Department apprehends illegal users or sellers, appropriate steps are taken to determine the facts of the situation.
 Persons apprehended by the Framingham State University Police Department for possession of, use of, or distribution of illegal drugs will be prosecuted.
+Those in straight possession of one ounce or less of marijuana will be issued a \$100.00 civil citation in accordance with Massachusetts' law.